Dale Hansson

 Even though our practice is seen as a place to treat tongue and lip-tie this is really just part of a wholistic approach to managing feeding concerns.

-Being able to identify if a frenulum is impacting feeding and if there is an identifiable outcome that can be achieved by treatment, cannot be separated from the consultation, the mother-infant relationship is the most important consideration.
+Being able to identify if a frenulum is impacting feeding and if there is an identifiable outcome that can be achieved by treatment, cannot be separated from the consultation.
+The mother-infant relationship is the most important consideration. and we are happy to provide consultations on everything to do with infant feeding, not just ties.

 What about if I am bottle feeding?